-For most of last year, industries or companies either scaled down their operations or even closed shop.
-Predominantly caused by the pandemic, and eventually, cutbacks on both consumer and industrial spendings.
+In early 2020, many industries either scaled down their operations or completely closed shop.
+This had a large effect on both consumer and industrial spendings.
 The world’s economies have suffered diminished growth rates compared to their performances in the previous years.
-People wary of uncertain futures had a collective sigh of relief as vaccines have become available and eased the burden of the pandemic on the economy to some degree.
-Some economies have opened up to some extent, even cautiously, as the virus has proven itself capable of mutations.
+Sales professionals across all industries breathed a collective sigh of relief as vaccines have become available and economies became more active.

-Despite the mutations, the collective experience and efforts of the medical industry have prepared us better in minimizing the impact of the mutations in individuals and on the general population.
-More importantly, economies can now adapt to the effects of covid better than in the previous year.
-Companies that rely on sales, especially those in the medical field, the medical sales representatives, with appropriate caution, can work and adapt to new sales strategies in the continuing and post-pandemic scenarios.
+Despite the mutations, the collective efforts of the medical industry have prepared us to minimize the effect that COVID-19 has had on the economy.
+More importantly, economies can now adapt more quickly than in the previous years.
+Looking back, we can see that medical representaties can work and adapt to new sales strategies in the continuing and post-pandemic scenarios.

-Herein listed are possible adaptations and strategies you can do to achieve the sales goals of the team:
+Here are a few adaptations and strategies you can use to reach and exceed your sales goals in the midst of the pandemic and after.

-Set attainable goals.
-A post-pandemic scenario does not mean that we forgo and do not consider its impact on the population and the economy.
-It may be tough to reach quotas in a post-pandemic economy, but it would help your medical sales representatives a lot if they have a clear vision of what the company wants.
+It may be tough to reach quotas in a post-pandemic economy, but it can be easiser for medical sales team if they have a clear vision of what the company wants.

-- SCIENTIFIC goals are based on prevailing economic and market conditions.
-Decisions on goal setting should also consider product history and its sales history.
-Review sales figures to come up with a scientific approach.
+- Scientific: These goals are based on prevailing economic and market conditions.
+Decisions on goal setting should also consider product and sales history.
+Review sales figures to come up with a research-based approach.

-- The goals should be MEASURABLE, like a 20 percent increase in sales from the previous year’s production.
+- Measurable: Make sure your goals are specific and measurable.
+For example, you can set a goal to reach a 20 percent increase in sales from the previous year’s production.

-- Being REALISTIC means that quotas are rationally reachable, considering the workforce’s resources and time.
+- Realistic: Make sure that quotas are rationally reachable, considering the workforce’s resources and time.

-- Goals must also be TIME-BOUND, for instance, meeting the 20% increase in production by the end of the calendar year.
+- Time-bound: All goals should have a set end-date.
+For instance, you may ask your team to reach a 20% increase in production by the end of the calendar year.

 - Continue Learning And Monitoring Industry Trends

 One of the best ways to address sales uncertainties or slumps in the post-pandemic market is to study the changes in consumer behavior.
 Prepare for shifts to alternative products and services.
-What was a niche industry before could be suddenly embraced and go mainstream overnight.
-Take, for instance, e-commerce.
-Consumers now prefer to order food, gadgets, household items, and even groceries online.
+What was a niche industry before could be mainstream seemingly overnight.

 Take note of new trends in the market and how people do business.
-Even corporate meetings to date have adjusted to the situation.
-Online meeting or conferencing platforms like Zoom, Google Meet, Facetime, Messenger, and MS Team have seen increased downloads, which means that companies have adapted these alternative platforms already.
-Companies can conduct team meetings and virtual conferences for their health care professionals online.
-How technology affects the team’s sales performance should be one area for consideration.
+For example, due to COVID, the way professionals conduct meetings has changed completely.
+Online meeting or conferencing platforms like Zoom, Google Meet, Facetime, Messenger, and MS Team have seen increased downloads, which means that thousands of companies have adopted them to adjust to a remote-based workforce.

 - Take Advantage of New Technology

-The pandemic has helped push the development of new technologies or applications to new heights.
-Manual record-keeping and data entry has taken a back seat.
-There are now online and mobile applications that automatically gather data from sales calls.
+The pandemic has helped push the development of new technologies and applications to new heights.
+Manual record-keeping and data entry has taken a back seat to online and mobile applications that automatically gather data from sales calls.

-The field has begun embracing the power of tablets, particularly Apple iPads, to record and send to centralized servers gathered data by the medical sales representatives every time they make sales calls.
-The embedded GPS has also been taken advantage of to record sales calls and hospital or clinic visits.
-The HCPs can also digitally sign digital forms on iPads.
-These have now gone mainstream in the industry and have done away with paper-based record keeping, which in itself has been a welcome change for environmental concerns.
+The medical field has also begun embracing the power of tablets to record and send data gathered by the medical sales representatives every time they make sales calls.
+The embedded GPS has also been taken advantage of to record hospital or clinic visits.
+These have now gone mainstream in the industry and have done away with paper-based record keeping, which in itself has been a welcome change for both efficiency environmental concerns.

 - Encourage and Recognize Outputs

-People, especially sales people working in a post-pandemic environment, are wary or anxious about possible infection while doing sales covers or fieldwork.
-To address these concerns, the company may do the following:
+Many sales people may be wary or anxious about possible infection while doing sales covers or fieldwork.
+To address these concerns, you may want to take the following actions:

 - Develop new sales strategies that will limit the exposure of their sales team.

-- Acknowledge efforts and increases in sales of each team member.
-The activity will boost their morale, especially at these times.
+- Acknowledge efforts and increases in sales of each team member to boost morale.